-Every year, Linguapolis welcomes more than 2,000 students who want to learn Dutch with us in various programmes.
+Every year, Linguapolis welcomes around 2,500 students who want to learn Dutch with us in various programmes.
 Doing this in just one year, as scheduled in the Preparatory One-Year Programme, is quite challenging.
-We sometimes call this Prep Yearthe 'Olympic Games' of our language courses.
+We sometimes call this Prep Year the 'Olympic Games' of our language courses.
 But we believe in our method, and in your abilities and motivation.
-More than 600 students have already preceded you since the start of the programme in 2002.

-In the upcoming academic year, we celebrate the 20th anniversary of the Prep Year.
-Since 2002 we have welcomed between 30 to 55 students every year from all over the world.
+More than 750 students have already preceded you since the start of the programme in 2002.
+Every year, we welcome between 30 to 55 students from all over the world.
 Our experienced language teachers not only coach you in your acquisition of the Dutch language, but also introduce you to Belgian society and higher education in Flanders.

 You are welcome to join us to prepare for a study programme taught in Dutch at a Flemish university or university of applied sciences and arts, or if you have another reason to learn Dutch quickly and intensively.
-In this 20th edition, we want to give even more students the chance to immerse themselves in student life in Flanders.